uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/testing.md

-# Testing: Did we Build the Right Thing and Does it Work?
+# Testing: Did we build the right thing and does it work?

 {comment some apps for testing to go below; the above applet at http://fac-staff.seattleu.edu/quinnm/web/education/JavaApplets/applets/SoftwareTesting.html may give some ideas}